-In 2018, we issued a total of 3,181,623 stock options to various employees.
-Of those, 1,352,800 were non-statutory stock option inducement grants made pursuant to the Nasdaq inducement grant exception as a material component of our new hires' employment compensation.
+In 2017, we issued a total of 1,913,873 stock options to various employees.
+Of those, 640,550 were non-statutory stock option inducement grants made pursuant to the Nasdaq inducement grant exception as a material component of our new hires' employment compensation.
 All other stock option grants were made under our 2013 Long Term Incentive Plan.

-The fair values of grants made in the year ended December 31, 2018, 2017 and 2016 were contemporaneously estimated on the date of grant using the following assumptions:
+The fair values of grants made in the year ended December 31, 2017 were contemporaneously estimated on the date of grant using the following assumptions:

-2018 2017 2016 Risk-free interest rate 2.25% - 3.10% 1.84% - 2.45% 1.30% - 2.24% Expected volatility 64% - 90% 76% - 81% 67% - 78% Expected term 5.03 - 10.00 years 5.04 - 10.00 years 5.05 - 10.00 years
+2017 2016 2015 Risk-free interest rate 1.84 - 2.45% 1.30 - 2.24% 1.48 - 2.18% Expected volatility 76 - 81% 67 - 78% 67 - 69% Expected term 5.04 - 10.00 years 5.05 - 10.00 years 5.50 - 9.12 years

 We assumed no expected dividends for all grants.
-The weighted average grant date fair value of options granted during the years ended December 31, 2018, 2017 and 2016 was \$17.48, \$8.45, and \$17.31 per share, respectively.
+The weighted average grant date fair value of options granted during the years ended December 31, 2017, 2016 and 2015 was \$8.45, \$17.31, and \$50.81 per share, respectively.

 The fair value of options is calculated using the Black-Scholes option pricing model to determine the fair value of stock options on the date of grant based on key assumptions, such as expected volatility and expected term.
-We calculate expected volatility based on a historical volatility analysis of peers that were similar to us with respect to industry, stage of life cycle, size, and financial leverage and will continue to do so until the historical volatility of our common stock is sufficient to measure expected volatility for future option grants.
+As a new public company, we do not have sufficient history to estimate the volatility of our common stock price or the expected life of the options.
+Therefore, we calculate expected volatility based on a historical volatility analysis of peers that were similar to us with respect to industry, stage of life cycle, size, and financial leverage and will continue to do so until the historical volatility of our common stock is sufficient to measure expected volatility for future option grants.
 We use the "simplified method" to determine the expected term of options.
 Under this method, the expected term represents the average of the vesting period and the contractual term.
 The risk-free rate of the option is based on U.S. Government Securities Treasury Constant Maturities yields at the date of grant for a term similar to the expected term of the option.
-In connection with the adoption of ASU 2016-0, we made a policy election to continue our methodology for estimating our forfeiture rate.